Methodology

 Which tokens qualify

-Candidates are drawn from CoinGecko’s gaming-related category tags.
-To be considered a gaming token, a coin must either match at least two gaming categories or belong to one specific core gaming category.
-A broad “Metaverse” tag on its own is not sufficient — this deliberately keeps general AI, DePIN, and infrastructure tokens (e.g. RENDER) out of the index.
+Candidates come from CoinGecko’s gaming-related category tags.
+To count as a gaming token, a coin must match at least two gaming categories, or belong to one core gaming category.
+A broad “Metaverse” tag on its own won’t do it, which keeps general AI, DePIN, and infrastructure tokens (RENDER, for example) out.

 Manual overrides

-A small allow-list and deny-list handle edge cases where the automated rules produce wrong results (e.g. a legitimate gaming token that’s miscategorised, or an obvious non-game that sneaked through).
+A small allow-list and deny-list handle edge cases where the automated rules produce wrong results: a legitimate gaming token miscategorised by the data source, or an obvious non-game that slipped through.

 Rebalancing & the divisor

-Here’s the obvious worry: if a brand-new token joins, won’t the index number jump up just because there’s now “more” in it?
+There’s an obvious worry.
+If a brand-new token joins, won’t the index jump just because there’s now “more” in it?
 And drop when one leaves?
-If we simply added up everyone’s value, yes — and that would be misleading, because the index is meant to track whether gaming tokens are going up or down in price, not how many tokens happen to be on the list.
+Sum everyone’s value and yes, it would.
+That misleads, because the index tracks whether gaming tokens are going up or down in price, not how many happen to be on the list.

-To prevent that, the index uses a behind-the-scenes scaling number called the divisor.
-The index value is the combined market cap of its tokens divided by this divisor.
-On a normal day the divisor is held fixed, so the index moves only when prices move.
-The instant the line-up changes, the divisor is automatically re-tuned so the index reads exactly the same right before and right after the change.
-Joining or leaving, by itself, moves the index by zero — only real price changes move it from there.
+To prevent that, the index uses a behind-the-scenes scaling number, the divisor.
+The index value is the combined market cap of its tokens divided by that divisor.
+On a normal day the divisor stays fixed, so the index moves only when prices move.
+The moment the line-up changes, the divisor re-tunes so the index reads the same right before and right after.
+Joining or leaving, on its own, moves the index by zero.
+Only real price changes move it from there.

 A simple analogy

-Think of a class’s average grade.
-If a straight-A student transfers in, the class average would suddenly jump — but that jump isn’t because the other students studied harder.
-So you re-baseline the moment they join, and from then on the average only changes when students’ actual grades change.
-The divisor does exactly that re-baselining for the index.
+Picture a class’s average grade.
+A straight-A student transfers in and the average jumps, but not because the other students studied harder.
+So you re-baseline the moment they join, and from then on the average changes only when students’ grades change.
+The divisor does that re-baselining for the index.

 The Bitcoin stress test

-This isn’t just theory — it’s how this index behaves.
-As a test we temporarily added Bitcoin, which is roughly 300× larger than the entire gaming index.
-A naive index would have exploded; this one stayed put, because the divisor automatically grew to absorb Bitcoin’s size.
-Removing Bitcoin returned everything to normal.
+This isn’t just theory; it’s how the index behaves.
+To test it we added Bitcoin, roughly 300× larger than the entire gaming index.
+A naive index would have exploded; this one stayed put, because the divisor grew to absorb Bitcoin’s size.
+Removing Bitcoin returned everything to normal: the divisor shrank back and the index read the same as before the test.

 Naïve index Would have exploded